Project Update: Shaukat Khanum Memorial Cancer Hospital and Research Centre, Karachi

 - Medical Physics

-The new Hospital will open as a fully functional cancer hospital, with all clinical disciplines in place, and equipped with the latest technology, including state-of-the-art diagnostic facilities as well as the latest in treatment planning and delivery systems.
-It will have forty-seven outpatient examination rooms, a sixty-nine bed chemotherapy facility, two hundred and eighty-eight inpatient beds, sixteen operation theatres, and twenty-four intensive care beds.
+The new hospital will open as a fully functional cancer hospital, with all clinical disciplines in place and equipped with the latest technology, including state-of-the-art diagnostic facilities as well as the latest in treatment planning and delivery systems.
+It will have forty-eight outpatient examination rooms, a seventy-bed chemotherapy facility, two hundred and eighty-eight inpatient beds, sixteen operation theatres, and twenty-four intensive care beds.